 - “Will you specify the Device URI?
 [Y/n] ”

 - “Enter IP address” your static IP printer address

 This is a worthwhile install, as it will allow xsane to work with your Brother MFC9970CDW.

 Yes do this, so that Xsane scanner software works over the network

 I tell it “no” don’t install, as I don’t need to press a key on the scanner to go to my laptop and because of potential security risks.

 brscan-skey, uninstall it with

-sudo dpkg -r brscan-skey
+dpkg -r brscan-skey